Sunshine (2007) - Review

 sunshine01.png

 Leading up to this pivotal moment in the movie where the wrong decision is made, we spend a decent amount of time with the characters getting to know some of their personalities and understanding why some personalities might clash with one another.
 The physicist who designed the bomb, Robert Capa (Cillian Murphy), is a quiet and passive type who thinks about his problems logically and is ultimately the one who decides to divert course.
 Meanwhile, the ship’s engineer Mace (Chis Evans), is a hotheaded individual who vehemently speaks against changing the plan.
 In some ways, Mace acts as a voice of reason and the vessel for the concerns of the audience.
 These two are the main characters of the film with whom we spend the most amount of time, but there are other characters who stand out as more than your typical archetype, like Searle (Cliff Curtis).
 He is a somewhat eccentric medic who develops an unhealthy obsession with the sun.
-Early on, it seems like Searle’s story would take a certain turn but then makes the film far less predictable.
-The same is true for the character Trey (Benedict Wong), whose role in the disastrous outcomes of the film weigh heavily in a convincing way.
-There are certainly some more forgettable crew members, but it’s not like Alien didn’t have its disposable characters.
+Early on, it seems like Searle’s story would take a certain turn but then make the film far less predictable.
+The same is true for the character Trey (Benedict Wong), whose role in the disastrous outcomes of the film weighs heavily in a convincing way.
+There are certainly some more forgettable crew members, but it’s not like Alien didn’t have disposable characters.

 I realize I’m making a lot of comparisons to Alien, but there’s a particular point I want to get across about the similarities between the two and why they work as movies with a minor tangential argument I’ve been wanting to make for a while.
 Do you recall the characters in Prometheus and Alien Covenant?
 If not, let me summarize.
-The characters in both those movies were tasked with extremely important missions and were people you would expect to be intelligent.
+The characters in both movies were tasked with extremely important missions and were people you would expect to be intelligent.
 You’d think they’d be the best and brightest people humanity could offer for such paramount tasks.
 Yet, they’re all boring idiots who do really stupid things that no one would do if they had two brain cells.
-Both movies tried to create a compelling protagonist with a strong personality and unique quality, similar to Ripley of Alien, but attempted to do so by just making their female protagonist somewhat unlike the rest of the team (in other words, not a complete moron… most of the time).
+Both movies tried to create a compelling protagonist with a strong personality and unique quality, similar to Ripley of Alien but attempted to do so by just making their female protagonist somewhat unlike the rest of the team (in other words, not a complete moron… most of the time).
 What made Ripley a powerful character in Alien was not just her skeptical attitude and rightful caution to match that of the audience.
 It was the other characters around her being reasonable human beings who all were making their own logical conclusions based on the information given to them.
-Having one smart person on a ship of idiots is not going to make that character compelling; the other characters need to be compelling too, which is one of many reason why those two movies suck.
+Having one smart person on a ship of idiots is not going to make that character compelling; the other characters need to be compelling too, which is one of many reasons why those two movies suck.

 sunshine04.png

-Sunshine, on the other hand is fantastic because it’s willing to spend time with the characters to help you get to know them.
+Sunshine, on the other hand, is fantastic because it’s willing to spend time with the characters to help you get to know them.
 When things go sour for them, we have sympathy for their struggles because the characters are established and they’re written to be more than just typical clichés.
 There are one or two characters who don’t make a lasting impact like the rest, but the group is made up of people who seem like they belong on that ship, at the very least.
 They don’t seem like idiots.
 They just seem like smart people who are capable of making mistakes, and, unfortunately for them, the consequences happen to be disastrous.
 When things get bad for the Icarus II, the team has to think quickly about how to fix the problem and that often includes cutting some hard losses.
 With each loss, the team becomes more resolute in their mission and we feel for them as they inch closer to their goal in desperation.

 sunshine05.png